isomerpages/dsta-capvista/index.md

       button: Read More
       alt: Image alt text
       url: /success-stories
-  - infopic:
-      title: Meet the People who will be in the journey with you
-      id: infopic
-      button: Know More
-      url: /team
-      alt: Image alt text
   - infocols:
       title: Innovative, Game-changing Technologies
       subtitle: What are we looking for